tp12121212/purview_sit_analyzer/README.md

 ## 🧰 Requirements
 b
 The code can be run using https://colab.research.google.com/ and connecting it to the repo address https://github.com/tp12121212/purview_sit_analyzer.git and uploading a pdf to analyze.
-Currently only text based PDF's are supported but OCR version is comming.
+Currently only text based PDF's are supported but OCR version is coming.